Samsung Galaxy Xcover Pro

-Samsung Galaxy Xcover Pro is an Android-based smartphone designed and manufactured by Samsung.
+The Samsung Galaxy Xcover Pro is an Android-based smartphone designed and manufactured by Samsung.
 The device is intended to be a work-friendly device as opposed to a more personal cellular device.
 It has a tough, rugged design that is supposed to protect the devices internals.
 The device does not feature 5G capabilities, which are often found in personal devices.
 The device is intended to work on Wi-Fi connection.
 The phone was announced and released in January 2020.

 Walmart

 In the Spring of 2020, the worldwide retail store Walmart made a deal with Samsung to purchase 740,000 Samsung Galaxy Xcover Pro devices.
 This agreement is Samsung's largest mobile enterprise deal in the US.
 These devices were to be used by Walmart Associates in stores.
 The devices are used to assist associates in daily tasks and also were chosen to replace the use of Walkie-Talkies and barcode scanners.
-They are starting to be replaced by Google Pixel 9s beginning in 2025.
+They are starting to be replaced by Google Pixel 8a beginning in 2025.